mihir-shah99/VulnDroid/README.md

 > This makes the Source code quite difficult to reverse from the bundled APK.

 ## Future Updates
- This App is only pertaining to the challenges and the exploitabiliy of the localstorage options.
-In the upcoming series of app releases, other dynamic analysis challenges would also be released.
+ <p>This App is only pertaining to the challenges and the exploitabiliy of the localstorage options.
+In the upcoming series of app releases, other dynamic analysis challenges would also be released.</p>

 ## Todo
 1. Create more levels on for this App